 Egan bought 16 Pro Bose S1 speakers and four Crown XLS amplifiers for five separate areas inside his restaurant, and four speakers for the patio.
 He bought the equipment about 17 years ago and estimates that today, it would cost about $10,000.
 “They’re going to be on for 18 hours a day,” he says, “so you want good quality that will last.”

 A similar investment helped enhance the reputation of the Merion Inn in Cape May.
-By the time Weston took ownership from her parents in the mid-’90s, “more and more restaurants had opened, and this one was languishing,” she says.
+By the time Vicki Watson took ownership from her parents in the mid-’90s, “more and more restaurants had opened, and this one was languishing,” she says.
 She hired noted jazz pianist George Mesterhazy.
 They became a couple and a team.
 After he bought a Steinway Model B grand piano for $40,000, live music became a focal point at the inn.
 “We had to sacrifice a few tables in our lounge to make room,” she says, “but worth every square inch.”

-Mesterhazy died in 2012, but Weston continues to feature solo pianists performing the Great American Songbook every night.
+Mesterhazy died in 2012, but Watson continues to feature solo pianists performing the Great American Songbook every night.
 A jazz trio plays in the lounge on Tuesdays.
-“We ask people in the lounge to keep it down while the trio is performing, because it’s become a listening room,” Weston says.
+“We ask people in the lounge to keep it down while the trio is performing, because it’s become a listening room,” Watson says.
 “When you’re eating dinner and you hear the music coming from the other room, it’s still a message.
 I think it communicates that this is a special evening.
 People pick up on that.”Click here to leave a comment